 In addition to the RT-qPCR runs of the water samples with unknown viral loads, positive controls are run as a means by which to calibrate the conversion equations for the RT-qPCRs.
 That is, water samples are “spiked” with known concentrations of viral sequence targets (N1 or N2) or a related sequence (orthologous or paralogous?) such as Bovine Coronovirus genes (not included in the current analyses).
 These data are needed to estimate reaction efficiency and in the calculations that convert RT-qPCR output Ct values to estimations of viral load (e.g., number of viral genetic copies per volume of water sample)

-These two lines of code were used to read in the quality-control data required for the standard curves:
+The following two lines of code were used to read in the quality-control data required for the standard curves:

 qc <- read_csv("./data/raw_data/QC/all_curves.csv") qc2 <- read_xlsx("./data/raw_data/QC/sarscov2_rna_control.xlsx")